2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/002_Project_Ideas.md

 Like the original game, the shields can block both our and our enemy's bullets, making for a more challenging gameplay.

-For an even more challenging gameplay, we can (rarely) make a random ship detach from the horde to try and attack us directly: on such event, the ship will start shooting more often and move towards our laser cannon, before going back into position (a bit like galaxian).
+For an even more challenging gameplay, we can (rarely) make a random ship detach from the horde to try and attack us directly: on such event, the ship will start shooting more often and move towards our laser cannon, before going back into position (a bit like Galaxian).

 Further Skills Required: